srajangoyal/OSM-A-Star_Search_Route_Planner/README.md

 <img src="map.png" width="600" height="450" />

+## Project Workflow
+---

+* Data parsing from OpenStreetMap file (.OSM xml file)
+* The user inputs two points on the map and initial and final points
+* Route planner is executed
+  * Based on the points input by the user, the closest initial and final nodes are found.
+  * A list of feasible open nodes is updated.
+  * Based on a heuristic value and the distance from the start node, next node is popped.
+  * From the popped node, the open list is again updated.
+* The process is repeated till either the next node is the goal, or the open list is exhausted.
+* The path is returned and plotted used IO2D library.

 ## Cloning

 When cloning this project, be sure to use the `--recurse-submodules` flag.
 Using HTTPS: